Editor's Guide

 All first-person and/or present-tense internal dialogue, thoughts, and prayers should be italicised and without quotation marks.

-I wish I had his income, she thought.
+income, she thought.
 The man has more money than sense.

 If a thought is in the third person, past tense, italics aren’t necessary.